 Both male and female fertility decreases with age.
 However, the rate of the decrease tends to be greater in women.
 Women are about two times more fertile in their 20s than they are in their 30s.
 Female fertility generally sees bigger decreases the closer women get to menopause.
 Egg quality and quantity usually become too low for a successful pregnancy by the mid-40s.
 Men, meanwhile, tend to see a continual decrease in sperm quality as they continue to age.

-Endometriosis is another condition that can affect fertility.
-It involves uterine tissue growing outside of the uterus.
-This can lead to scarring that may block the fallopian tubes and prevent eggs from reaching a position where they can be fertilized.
+• Endometriosis – Endometriosis is one of the conditions that may lead to blocked fallopian tubes.
+Endometriosis happens when uterine tissue grows outside of the uterus.
+This can lead to scarring that may block the fallopian tubes or prevent eggs from reaching a position where they can be fertilized.

 Smoking and alcohol use